 If you were injured in a collision because another driver failed to service his or her vehicle, you may be eligible to seek compensation for your damages.
-Our vehicle accident lawyers in Silver Spring are ready to help you find out if you have a valid claim.
+Our top-rated lawyers for vehicle accident claims in DC are ready to help you find out if you have a valid claim.
 Contact our law offices to learn about your possible legal options.

 How Do Drivers Know When Their Cars Need Maintenance?

 A driver does not need to be a certified mechanic or even know a lot about cars to take care of one.
 You can start by following the manufacturer’s recommendations for when your vehicle is due for routine servicing.
 The vehicle owner’s manual should tell you when the vehicle is due for oil changes and having fluids checked and replaced.
 It is also reasonable to expect drivers to:

 - Inspect tires for pressure, tread and alignment

 - Check the wear and functionality of brakes/brake pads

 - Have cracks or chips in the windshield fixed immediately